vikasnair/Sunset/readme.md

 This is my first project using Processing x Java.
 A barebones model for what will become an iOS game in the coming months.

 “The year is 60 million BCE.
-You are ‘Trent,’ the heroic pterodactyl who remains last of its kind.
+You are Trent, the heroic pterodactyl who remains last of its kind.
 Dodge the fiery meteors which rain down as you wander through the pre-historic skies.”

 —